It was the epicenter of social and economic life during the Roman Empire: it housed houses, temples, palaces and squares where Romans gathered.

 When is the best time to visit the Roman Forum?

 On the other hand, large groups of visitors tend to arrive later, so if you get up early you will most likely be able to avoid them.
-If you can, if possible, avoid weekends or holidays, when the Colosseum and its surroundings are also crowded with national tourists.
+If you can, if possible, avoid weekends and holidays, when the Colosseum and its surroundings are also crowded with national tourists.

 Tips for visiting the Roman Forum